Tait (train): Driving trailers—ACPD, BCPD, D

 When planning the initial electrification project, it was expected that some lines could be operated with single-carriage or two-carriage trains instead of requiring a full consist.
 The single-carriage, double-ended motors were sourced from the Swing Door fleet, although some Driving Trailer carriages were sourced from the Tait fleet.
 While it was initially thought that around twenty of those carriages would be needed for service, only eleven were converted in the early stages of the electrification project.

 In the first half of 1921, six AC^{P} carriages (16–17, 23, 92–93 and 52) and five BC^{P} carriages (2–3, 8–9 and 18) were rewired and recoded with a "D" appended.
 New identities for the ACPD series were 1–2, 8, 10–12, while the BCPD cars kept their old numbers of 2–3, 8–9 and 18.

 In 1922, following the simplification of the classification system, the last of the three ACPD cars were converted to M motorised carriages 244, 245 and 204 in 1922.
 They had previously been heavier-underframe carriages.
 The remaining eight driving trailers were recoded to D 201–202 and 208 (ex ACPD) and 211, 204–207 (ex BCPD) respectively.
 Further conversions direct from AC^{P} and BC^{P} carriages saw the class rise to eighteen D carriages, numbered 201–218.

 In 1940, carriage 244T, originally 44A^{P}, was converted to driving trailer 225D.
+Following World War II, both 202D and 225D underwent further rebuilding, fitted with semi-elliptical roofs, larger torpedo ventilators, and reconfigured first-class seating.